 Meera sticks to Subbulakshmi’s strengths and keeping in mind her limited experience as an actress, focuses on her singing instead.
 So instead of concentrating on the dramatic construct of the film, Dungan merely uses the skeleton of plot as an excuse to lead us on to a song sequence whenever possible.
 Surprisingly, this actually works pretty well, even if Meera admittedly falls short of an earlier classic devotional film that set the benchmark for such films, Sant Tukaram (1936).
 This is because once the songs come on, Subbulakshmi is in her comfort zone and fine form.
 And of course, she sings divinely.
 But that is not to say, Dungan the filmmaker is absent from the proceedings.
 We see enough of his technical flourishes in the story and understand why the film is regarded as one of his best.
 Having come from University of Southern California, where he studied Motion Picture Photography and Production, Dungan had a fine cinematic sense and knew how to represent thoughts and emotions visually rather than depend on the verbal word.
 We see this in several sequences in Meera where Dungan illustrates how important it is in filmmaking to show and not tell.

 A highlight of the film and an extremely innovative transition for its time (yes, Dungan was that rare filmmaker who gave a great deal of thought to his transitions from scene to scene) is the one where through an interlude of a song (Nandhabala), the young Meera becomes her adult version.
 This also gives Subbulakshmi the best possible introduction in the film as we are first hear her incredible voice and then are treated to a beautiful close-up of her singing Murali Mohana.
-Other high points include his fine use of montage in a series of documentary like shots showing the local people of the land sing Meera’s devotional songs.
+Other high points include showing the plotting of giving Meera poison done in dramatic shadow play and Dungan’s fine use of montage in a series of documentary like shots showing the local people of the land sing Meera’s devotional songs.
 Again, visually through the music, he is able to let us know the spread of Meera’s fame and the popularity of her devotional songs all over.
-It is a nice touch as is a delicate dolly shot over an evocative flute piece that tracks in towards Kumari Kamala playing the young Krishna.
+Another nice touch is a delicate dolly shot coordinated over an evocative flute piece that moves in towards Kumari Kamala playing the young Krishna.
 This is the beginning of a charming dream sequence as little Meera imagines herself dancing like Radha with the Lord.

 Having a stronger instinct for the documentary rather than fiction, Dungan always preferred to film outdoors and on real locations rather than stay bound to the studios as most Indian films were at the time.
 Besides the necessary studio work at Newtone Studios, Meera is filmed at Dwarka and Brindavan, besides Jaipur and Udaipur amongst other locations thus giving it a look and feel that would never have been possible had these bits been filmed on studio sets.
 In fact, the film is shot at many places and temples that have a strong relevance to Meera’s actual life.